Everything you need to know about the international dual PhD degree can be found in this FAQ for the academic year 2023-2024.

 Where will I have to pay the registration fee ?

 Regulations are very clear for international dual PhD degrees.
 It is generally agreed that registration fees should only be paid to one of the partner institutions (Ref: Article 21 paragraph 4 of Title III of the decree of 26 May 2016).
 The dual PhD degree agreement must indicate where the doctoral student will pay these fees for each year and which institution will exempt him/her from paying them.
+For the first year, you must then wait for the agreement to be signed or ask the Doctoral School College to register you and ask for a refund afterwards if the agreement indicates so.
+If you have to pay your registration fee in Université Paris Cité for the first year (doctoral contract, funding condition) and/or if you asked in your form to pay the registration fee here for the first year then you must pay the fee in Université Paris Cité even if the agreement is not signed yet.

 If your dual PhD degree agreement stipulates an exemption from tuition fees this year at Université Paris Cité, you must present your certificate of tuition or proof of enrollment from the partner university and a copy of your dual PhD degree agreement to the enrollment service of the School of Doctoral Studies (CED).